 These should be light enough to be easily carried in your rucksack (ideally under 2 kg), yet be warm enough for cold days, and stiff and sensitive enough for both moderate rock climbing and ice climbing.
 Ideally, you should be able to feel comfortable leading 2 grades below your normal grade in these boots (using some French free), meaning an HVS leader should be happy leading VD (UIAA IV).

 Go for a good quality mountaineering sock with high wool content.
 Length isn’t that crucial, but longer socks can be pulled up when it gets cold, but shorter socks will be cooler.

 Make sure they fit well before departing.

-Won’t smell, can be worn as shorts on the approach/decent, will also reduce chaffing.
+Won’t smell, can be worn as shorts on the approach/descent, will also reduce chaffing.